CMSC 341 - Project 4: Virus Detection App - Spring 2026

 Hash collisions should be resolved using the probing policy specified in the m_currProbing variable.
 We insert into the table indicated by m_currentTable.
 After every insertion we need to check for the proper criteria, and if it is required, we need to rehash the entire table incrementally into a new table.
 The incremental rehashing proceeds with scanning 25% of the table at a time and transfer any live data found to the new table.
 Once we transferred the live nodes in the first 25% of the table, the second 25% live data will be transferred at the next operation (insertion or removal).
 Once all data is transferred to the new table, the old table will be removed, and its memory will be deallocated.

-If the Person object is inserted, the function returns true, otherwise it returns false.
-A Person object can only be inserted once.
+If the Virus object is inserted, the function returns true, otherwise it returns false.
+A Virus object can only be inserted once.
 The hash table does not contain duplicate objects.
 Moreover, the ID value should be a valid one falling in the range [MINID-MAXID].
-Every Person object is a unique object carrying the Person's key and the ID.
-The Person's sequence is the key which is used for hashing.
+Every Virus object is a unique object carrying the Virus's key and the ID.
+The Virus's key is used for hashing.

 After every deletion we need to check for the proper criteria, and if it is required, we need to rehash the entire table incrementally into the current table.
 The incremental rehashing proceeds with scanning 25% of the table at a time and transfer any live data found to the new table.
 Once we transferred the live nodes in the first 25% of the table, the second 25% live data will be transferred at the next operation (insertion or removal).
 Once all data is transferred to the new table, the old table will be removed, and its memory will be deallocated.

-If the Person object is found and is deleted, the function returns true, otherwise it returns false.
+If the Virus object is found and is deleted, the function returns true, otherwise it returns false.

-This function looks for the Person object with the sequence and the ID in the database, if the object is found the function returns it, otherwise the function returns empty object.
+This function looks for the Virus object with the sequence (key) and the ID in the database, if the object is found the function returns it, otherwise the function returns empty object.

-This function looks for the Person object in the database, if the object is found the function updates its ID and returns true, otherwise the function returns false.
+This function looks for the Virus object in the database, if the object is found the function updates its ID and returns true, otherwise the function returns false.

 This function returns the load factor of the current hash table.
 The load factor is the ratio of occupied buckets to the table capacity.
 An occupied bucket is a bucket which can contain either a live data node (available to be used) or a deleted node.